 As a re-recording mixer, Orest’s work in shaping the soundtracks for film and television has garnered him two Emmy nominations, an Emmy award, twelve Gemini nominations, three Genie nominations, a Genie award, two CSA nominations, and a CAS (Cinema Audio Society) Award.
-He is also the recipient of an International Monitor Award, numerous MPSE accreditations, and a Golden Sheaf award.
+He is also the recipient of an International Monitor Award, numerous MPSE accreditations, and a Golden Sheaf Award.
 Orest has had the distinct pleasure of mixing seven films for acclaimed director David Cronenberg including Crash, Spider, A History of Violence, Eastern Promises, A Dangerous Method, Cosmopolis, and Maps to The Stars.
-With numerous years mixing feature films in Hollywood, his work has been influenced through a broad range of directors and producers including Barry Sonnenfeld, Judd Apatow, and Guillermo Del Toro.
+With numerous years mixing feature films in Hollywood, his work has been influenced by a broad range of directors and producers including Barry Sonnenfeld, Judd Apatow, and Guillermo Del Toro.
 He has also mixed soundtracks for television series including Orphan Black, the Netflix series Frontier and documentaries from David Suzuki, to The North Face, The Patagonia and Alan Doyle of Great Big Sea.

 Orest has also produced and directed the documentary film Music of Survival narrated by Colm Feore.
 When time permits, Orest serves as faculty at various colleges in southern Ontario (including Humber, Sheridan and Niagara college) where he teaches sound post-production in film media studies.
 He holds a Masters in Media Production from Ryerson University.
 Orest was recently accepted as a Fulbright Specialist and will be lecturing on sound post-production at various Universities in Eastern Europe while presenting his film to new audiences.

-Orest Sushko got in touch with Lennart Nacke of the HCI Games Group early this year.
+Orest Sushko got in touch with Professor Nacke of the HCI Games Group early this year.
 This was particularly exciting for me as I spent last summer at the HCI Games Group as an international researcher investigating audio in (VR) games.
 A lot of research on the effect of audio in games has focused on the horror genre (e.g., Lin 2017, Lynch & Martins 2015, Vachiratamporn et al. 2015), as anxiety and fear are strong emotions that are easier to elicit and measure than many other emotions conveyed through narratives.
-With Orest’s extensive background in not only audio design but also audio design in horror movies (through his work with David Cronenberg, a principal filmmaker in the body horror / visceral horror genre), this was particularly fascinating.
+With Orest’s extensive background in not only audio design but also audio design in horror movies (through his work with David Cronenberg, a principal filmmaker in the body horror/visceral horror genre), this was particularly fascinating.